r0bertgabriel/r0bertgabriel/README.md

 # HELLO, WORLD!
 Hi 👋, I'm Robert!
 A passionate Data Science student from Brazil.

-🌱 I’m currently studying Data Science and Computer Science.
+🌱 I’m currently studying Data Science and Systems analysis and development.

 👨‍💻 More about me
 💬 I am 27 years old, currently living in Brazil.
 I  have experience with SQL, Python, Data Analysis, Data visualization, and Machine Learning.